 October 15, 2017 10:00am Race Start!

-Arrive for the long weekend, and participate at the Estes Trail Ascent- US Trail Running Conference.
-October 11 & 12 is “Race Director Sessions” and October 13 & 14 is for those who share the love of trail running and racing!
+Arrive for the long weekend and participate in the Estes Trail Ascent-US Trail Running Conference.
+October 11 & 12 is “Race Director Session” and October 13 & 14 is for those who share the love of trail running and racing!
 October 15th is TRAIL RACE DAY!

 Estes Trail Ascent- RACE START: 10:00am